jaredkrinke/sic1/sic1/README.md

 * sic1/client/music/ - Not in the Git repository!
 This directory needs to be populated with the game's music tracks in order to successfully build/run locally
 * sic1/client/windows/ - Root for the original WebView2-based Windows/Steam client
 * sic1/client/windows/steam/ - Not in this repository!
 Unpack the Steam SDK here
-* sic1/client/c-steam-api/ - This is a translation layer between Steam's C++/callback-based API and a flat C API that is synchronous/blocking, along with an async JavaScript API based on Koffi -- ideally, this could be spun off into a separate project for use elsewhere (the original motivation was that Greenworks, a Steam API layer for Electron, didn't support friend leaderboards, and I decided to just reuse my existing C++ Code for consumption from Node/JS)

 ## Building SIC-1 client(s)
 Note: `npm install` is presumably needed in each directory with dependencies.